projectcontour/contour/docs/ingressroute.md

 ## Deprecation notice

-`IngressRoute` has been deprepcated and will be removed after Contour 1.0.
+`IngressRoute` has been deprecated and will be removed after Contour 1.0.
 Please see the documentation for [`HTTPProxy`](./httpproxy.md) the successor to `IngressRoute`.
 You can also read the [IngressRoute to HTTPProxy upgrade guide](./ingressroute-to-httpproxy.md).